bob-feracho/nba-dbpm-predictor-capstone/README.md

-# NBA Defensive Performance Predictor (Capstone Project for WGU) -- Undergrad Level Project
+# NBA Defensive Performance Predictor

 🏀 Predicting NBA players’ Defensive Box Plus/Minus (DBPM) using physical attributes and machine learning.

 This project was developed as a capstone for my B.S. in Computer Science at Western Governors University.

 ⚠️ This project was developed for my personal capstone and learning journey.
-Please do not reuse or submit this work without understanding it — you’ll only be hurting yourself.
+Please do not reuse or submit this work as part of your coursework.

 ## 📌 Overview